-- 6.1 Information will be kept confidential and stored securely. - 6.2 A written record of all safeguarding and/or child protection concerns, discussions and decisions made will be kept in individual children's files.
-This will be separate from the main school file and will only be accessed by the relevant safeguarding staff. - 6.3 All Souls School keeps all safeguarding files electronically, using a system called CPOMs. - 6.4 Staff will submit all concerns in writing to the DSL at the earliest opportunity.
-This may be after having a verbal conversation, but conversations will also be followed up in writing. - 6.5 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file.
-Once received by the new school, this school will not retain the information. - 6.6 The school will seek at least two emergency contacts for every child. - 6.7 All data processed by All Souls School is done so in line with the General Data Protection Guidelines the Data Protection Act (2018).
-Please see the following policies for additional information;
+6.1 All concerns, discussions and decision made will be recorded in writing and kept confidential and stored securely.

+6.2 A written record of all safeguarding and/or child protection concerns, discussions and decisions made will be kept in individual children's files.
+This will be separate from the main school file and will only be accessed by the relevant safeguarding staff.

-All Souls Data Policy / Privacy Statement
+6.3 All Souls keeps all safeguarding files electronically, using a system called Child Protection Online Management System (CPOMS)

+6.4 Staff will submit all concerns in writing to the DSL at the earliest opportunity.
+This may be after having a verbal conversation, but conversations will also be followed up in writing.

+6.5 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file in a timely manner (within 5 days for inyear transfers).
+Once received by the new school, this school will not retain the information.

+6.6 The school will seek to hold at least two emergency contacts for every child.

+6.7 All data processed by All Souls is done so in line with the General Data Protection Guidelines and the Data Protection Act (2018).
+For more information, please refer to the school's Data Protection policy

-6.8 Further information regarding information sharing and data processing in relation to safeguarding can be found in Part Two of Keeping Children Safe in Education (September 2021).
+6.8 Further information regarding information sharing and data processing in relation to safeguarding can be found in Part One of Keeping Children Safe in Education (September 2023).